This article originally appeared on VICE Australia.

 Of course, psychedelia is a hallmark of Parker’s music.
 On The Slow Rush, the prime example of this is Posthumous Forgiveness.
 A heady suite that takes place over two distinct halves, sung from two entirely different perspectives.
 Taken together, it creates a dialogue where hindsight and heat-of-the-moment feelings can collide.
 A masterful track, it took him ten months to complete.
 Ostensibly, the song deals with Kevin’s complicated relationship with his father.
 A child of divorce, Kevin “moved around a lot” when he was younger.
 He was split up from his brother because of it too.
 When his father died of skin cancer in 2009, the pair still hadn’t been able to see eye-to-eye.

 “The first half of the song is confused rage,” says Kevin.
-“This sudden realisation that someone's fucked you over.
+“This sudden realization that someone's fucked you over.
 The second half was deciding to forgive someone—the light after the storm; the clouds clearing.
 The song was a documenting of me finding that peace within myself.
-About how I got over it—which was realising that humans do things because they're human.
+About how I got over it—which was realizing that humans do things because they're human.
 The way to forgive someone that's dead is to just forgive them.
 It's not a conversation, it's a decision.”

 The sun is at its highest point in the sky now.
 Light is streaming into his backyard.
 Kevin and I head back inside, finish our beers and get ready to head out for a walk.
 As he goes to pull on his beaten-up Saint Laurent sneakers, a small mountain of sand spills out of them and onto the floor.
 He laughs.
 Last night’s beach rave strikes again.